 3. Control Your Sweet Tooth

-Artificial, added sugars such as processed fruit juices, soft drinks, energy drinks, flavored waters, and sweetened coffee or tea make up most of the calories that you consume in a
+Artificial, added sugars such as processed fruit juices, soft drinks, energy drinks, flavored waters, and sweetened coffee or tea make up most of the calories that you consume in a day.
+Other foods that include an excess of harmful sugars include the commercial bakery and confectionary goods like cakes, pastries, doughnuts, cookies, candy, and ice cream.

 4. Limit Your Alcohol Intake